RamenVentures/Operating-Manual/README.md

 #### Goal

-To decide whether we should pursue an investment.
+To decide whether we should pursue an investment in your startup.

 #### Questions
 We ask ourselves: